-With the start of a new school year, Halloween and shorter daylight hours, autumn is a great time to review traffic safety rules!
+With a new school year, holidays and shorter daylight hours, autumn is a great time to review traffic safety rules!
 In Vermont, there tend to be more crashes involving pedestrians as it gets darker earlier, but these crashes are preventable!

 Review this Back to School Safety Checklist with your family—even if you don’t have any school-aged children there is helpful information for people who drive.
 Remember to slow down and share the road!

-Brush up on your Driving at Night knowledge before Daylight Savings on November 4.
+Brush up on your Driving at Night knowledge as daylight hours decrease.